aczf099/academic-kickstart3/content/authors/admin/_index.md

 - Visitors
 ---

-Hello!
+Welcome !

-I am an Economist at the OECD in Paris since 2016, where I work in the International Finance unit in the Investment Division.
-Before 2016, I worked for the Risk Analysis team at the European Systemic Risk Board (ECB) in Frankfurt.
+I am an Economist at the OECD in Paris since 2016, where I work in the International Finance unit in the Investment Division on capital flows and capital controls.
+Before that, I worked for the Risk Analysis team at the European Systemic Risk Board (ECB) in Frankfurt on systemic risk measurement and macroprudential policy effectiveness.

-I have expertise in:
-- Financial regulation, systemic risk, macroprudential policy
-- International finance, capital flow management, FX policies
-- Financial services - market access and cross-border provision
+On this website you can find my research publications and work in progress, as well as some photography.